 Among the most common skin conditions attributable to grains are:

 Acne is a nearly universal problem in modern teenagers—and adults.
 By contrast, it is virtually unknown in primitive societies.
 Kitavan Islanders from Papua New Guinea and Aché; hunter-gatherers from Paraguay experienced no acne when observed over a period of three years.
 It's believed that acne is provoked by foods that trigger insulin and the hormone IGF.
 All grains raise blood sugar, and thereby insulin and IGF, to high levels, so they all share the capacity to create facial havoc.
 Repetitive high blood sugar levels lead to repetitive high insulin and IGF, which causes progressive resistance to insulin, leading to higher levels of insulin and IGF.
 Round and round, it's the perfect setup for acne.

-More From Rodale News: DIY Skin Care: 7 Recipes for a Glowing Face
+More: DIY Skin Care: 7 Recipes for a Glowing Face

 This common red rash typically occurs along the sides of the nose and on the eyebrows, chest, back, and scalp (where it is called dandruff), and it's caused by the malassezia fungus.
 Interestingly, the same fungus populates the skin of most humans, even if they don't have seborrhea.
 The relationship between grains and seborrhea is exceptionally consistent and predictable.
 Seborrhea is common in those who consume grain.
 In fact, I will go so far as to say that seborrhea, especially along both sides of the nose, is the signature skin rash of grain consumption—wheat, rye, and barley especially.

 Psoriasis is an annoying and sometimes disfiguring rash that most commonly occurs on the elbows, knees, scalp, and back.
 Psoriasis typically takes the form of raised red plaques with a white sheen and covers a large area, though a number of other forms can occur.